-Most interviewees, when asked this question, are overcome with perplexity not knowing if, to be honest, or give an answer that would impress the interviewers.
+Most interviewees when asked this question, are overcome with perplexity not knowing if to be frankly honest or give an answer that would impress the interviewers.

 Some CEOs have given an insight into what employers hope to find out when they ask the question “where do you see yourself in the next five years?”
 Here are a few;

 Employers want to know how honest you are

 Of course, every ambitious person should have a plan as to how he wants his next five years to be — and all employers are fully aware of this.
 Unless you are the type that completely lacks ambition — but that may not even be held against you, there is not a wrong answer to this question.
 “I really want to hear honesty.
 The major motivation I have in asking this question is to see if;